Improved Graph Clustering: Main Results: Performance Guarantees

 \subsubsection{Standard Stochastic Blockmodel (a.k.a.
 Planted Partition Model)}

-This model assumes that all clusters have the same size $ K $ with no isolated nodes ($ n_2 = 0 $), and the in-cluster and across-cluster edge probabilities are uniformly $ p $ and $ q $, respectively, with $ p>q $.
-We compare our result to past approaches and theoretical results in Table~\ref{tab:comparison}.
-Our result has the scaling $ p-q={\Omega}\left(\frac{\sqrt{pn}}{K}\right) $ and $ p=\Omega\left(\frac{n}{K^2}\right) $, which improves on all existing results by polynomial factors.
+This model assumes that all clusters have the same size $ K $ with no unaffiliated nodes ($ n_2 = 0 $) and $ p>q $.
+We compared our result to past approaches and theoretical results in Table~\ref{tab:comparison}: For general values of $ p,q $ and $ K $, our result has the scaling $ p-q={\Omega}\left(\frac{\sqrt{pn}}{K}\right) $ and $ p=\Omega\left(\frac{n}{K^2}\right) $, which improves on all existing results by polynomial factors.
 This means that we can handle much noisier and sparser graphs, especially when the number of clusters $ r=n/K $ is growing.
-A recent paper~\cite{anandkumar2013tensorMixedCommunity}, which appeared after the publication of the conference version~\cite{chen2012sparseNIPS} of this manuscript, proposes a tensor approach for graph clustering.
-Our guarantee is a few logarithmic factors better than their results applied to the standard stochastic blockmodel.